hybrid-publishing-lab/hybrid-publishing-research/README.md

     - grunt (tested with grunt 0.4.5)
     - bower

 Installation
 ------------
 This repository comes with a nodejs setup to serve the documents locally.
-This is needed if you want to change or add documents, serve them in your local network or develop the display code.
+If you want to change or add documents, serve them in your local network or develop the display code you need to follow this installation instruction.

-Install Node [https://www.npmjs.com/](npm) for your operating system.
+Install Node [npm][https://www.npmjs.com/] for your operating system.
 On Debian/Ubuntu its probably best not to use the (outdated) node version from your default repository.
 We use [https://nodesource.com/blog/nodejs-v012-iojs-and-the-nodesource-linux-repositories](nodesource).